model-railroad-infoguy.com |

 John's 23 X 43 foot HO-scale layout is based on New York Central (NYC), Chesapeake & Ohio (C&O) and the Canadian Pacific Railway (CPR) in the 1950s.
 The locale is Detroit, Michigan to St. Thomas, Ontario.
 Areas represented include the Detroit passenger terminal, the Detroit River Tunnel, Leamington, Chatham and St. Thomas, Ontario.
 Toronto to the east is handled by staging.

 Trackwork ranges from Microengineering Code 55, 70 and 83 to Atlas 83 and 100 in staging.
 The mainline is over 180 feet with 50 feet of staging and 90 feet in a double-track helix to the upper level.
+The backdrop is painted Masonite hardboard and includes printed backdrops as well.
+Power is by Digitrax DCC and operations are handled by ProTrak computerized switchlists.
+The operating drew is 8 to 12.

 Here's a sampling of model train photos from this magnificent model railroad.